-The draft environmental management plan (EMP) submitted together with the Environmental Impact Report dated September 2009 has been reviewed.
-The final site specific (Alternative Corridor 4) Environmental Management Plan ("EMP") for construction which fulfils the requirements of this authorisation must be compiled and submitted to the Department for approval before the construction process commence.
-The EMP must comply with regulation 34 of the EIA regulations, 2006 and must include, but not limited to the following:

-A site specific plan for erosion and sedimentation control during construction, maintenance and operational phases of the project.

-A plan for rehabilitation of all areas to be disturbed during the construction phase of the project.
-Only indigenous plants may be utilised for rehabilitation.

-Management and rehabilitation of access roads to individual construction areas that will not become permanent roads upon completion of construction.

-A site specific plan for the installation of mitigation measures to reduce and prevent avifaunal interaction with the new power lines.

-A site specific plan for the protection of indigenous vegetation where construction activities will take place.
+- 1.9 The draft environmental management plan (EMP) submitted together with the Environmental Impact Report dated July 2009 has been approved.
+The final site specific (preferred site) Environmental Management Plan ("EMP") for construction which fulfils the requirements of this authorisation must be compiled and submitted to the Department for approval before the construction process commence.
+The EMP must comply with regulation 34 of the EIA regulations, 2006 and must include, but not be limited to the following: - A site specific plan for erosion control during construction, maintenance and operational phases of the project. - A plan for rehabilitation of all areas to be disturbed during the construction phase of the project.
+Only indigenous plants may be utilised for rehabilitation. - Management and rehabilitation of access roads to individual construction areas that will not become permanent roads upon completion of construction. - A site specific plan for the protection of indigenous vegetation where construction activities will take place. - A sensitivity map showing all sensitive features in relation to the final site.

-The search and rescue plan for red data species.

-A sensitivity map showing all sensitive features in relation to the final route.

-1.10 The provisions of the EMP are an extension of the conditions of the environmental authorisation (EA) and therefore non-compliance with the EMP would constitute non-compliance with the EA.

-1.11 The EMP must form part of the contractor's tender documentation for all contractors working on the project and must be endorsed contractually.
+- Construction workers must be informed that the intentional killing of any animal is not permitted.
+Employees must be trained on how to deal with fauna species.
+Should an animal be encountered on the site and it needs to be removed, a specialist must be called in to safely relocate the animal if the Eskom Environmental Practitioner or ECO is not able to.
+Environmental induction training must include dealing safely with wild animals on site, especially animals such as snakes and other reptiles that often generate fear. - 1.10 The provisions of the EMP are an extension of the conditions of the environmental authorisation (EA) and therefore non-compliance with the EMP would constitute noncompliance with the EA. - 1.11 The EMP must form part of the contractor's tender documentation for all contractors working on the project and must be endorsed contractually.